This post reviews the best non-toxic cookware to buy including the safest brands of cookware, and discusses the types of cookware to avoid and why.

 Cons: Because it is pure ceramic this cookware is pretty heavy.
 It is also more expensive than some other options in this list.
 Because these are pure ceramic, if you drop them they can break so just be careful when carrying them.

-Features and certifications: Tested and certified PFOA free and PTFE free; No extractable lead or cadmium; FDA Certified and California Prop 65 compliant.
+Features and certifications: Tested and certified PFOA free and PTFE free.
+No extractable lead or cadmium.
+FDA Certified and California Prop 65 compliant.
 This cookware was recently independently tested for lead leaching and found to be less than the Prop 65 cut offs.

 All-Clad Stainless Steel Cookware

-Cuisinart MultiClad Pro Cookware
+Cuisinart MultiClad Pro Stainless Steel Cookware

 Cuisinart Multiclad Pro cookware is a great affordable stainless steel cookware option.
 The triple ply construction features a core of pure aluminum and a brushed stainless finish.